<> <> <> <>

 That's why we created a system where you can get the treatment you need, from the comfort of your own home.

 Here's how it works.
-First, you take our online consultation and one of our Australian practitioner will review your answers, looking for any potential underlying medical conditions or diseases that need to be treated.
+First, you take our online consultation and one of our Australian practitioners will review your answers, looking for any potential underlying medical conditions or diseases that need to be treated.
 If they need any more info, they'll come back to you for clarification.

-After that, you'll be able to access ongoing support from your prescribing practitioner and the Pilot medical team, who'll be there to make sure everything's working well and that your sex life is back on track.
+After that, you'll be able to access ongoing support from your practitioner and the Pilot medical team, who'll be there to make sure everything's working well and that your sex life is back on track.

 Photo Credit: HBO